 The UNGPs set out how companies, in meeting their responsibility to respect human rights, should put in place due diligence and other related policies and process, which include:

-- Reporting on how the company is addressing its actual or potential adverse impacts
+- Reporting on how the company is addressing its actual or potential adverse impacts; and

-Additionally, the OECD Guidelines on Multinational Enterprises define the elements of responsible business conduct, including human and labour rights.
+The OECD Guidelines on Multinational Enterprises further define the elements of responsible business conduct, including human and labour rights.

 Another important reference document is the ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), which contains the most detailed guidance on due diligence as it pertains to labour rights.
 These instruments, articulating principles of responsible business conduct, draw on international standards enjoying widespread consensus.

 Companies can seek specific guidance on this and other issues relating to international labour standards from the ILO Helpdesk for Business.
 The ILO Helpdesk assists company managers and workers who want to align their policies and practices with principles of international labour standards and build good industrial relations.
-It has a specific section on the elimination of child labour.
+It has a specific section on forced labour.